Gymkhana (equestrian): O-Mok-See

-O-Mok-See or omoksee is a term sometimes used in the Western United States for events in the sport of pattern horse racing.
-Most events are run with contestants simultaneously running in 4 separate lanes (3 for small arenas), with each contestant riding in a 30 foot wide lane.
-Other pattern races more commonly held are pole bending & barrel racing.
+O-Mok-See (also spelled omoksee and o mok see) is a term sometimes used in the Western United States for events in the sport of pattern horse racing.
+Most events are run with contestants simultaneously running in three or four separate lanes, with each contestant riding in a 30 foot wide lane.
+Other pattern races more commonly held are pole bending and barrel racing.

 The origin of the term "O-Mok-See" is thought to specifically originate with the Blackfeet people where they described a particular style of riding as "oh-mak-see pass-kan" meaning "riding big dance".
 This event was thought to be a war ceremony; before setting out on a mounted expedition against the enemy, the warriors of the camp performed this dance as a part of the prelude of stirring up courage and enthusiasm for battle.
 The warriors put on their finest dress attire, decorated and painted their best horses, carrying their war bundles, shields, lances and bonnets.
 They mounted and gathered at some distance out of sight of the camp.
 They turned and rode together at full speed into the great camp circle, circled around it once and then rode to the center of the camp.
 In the center were a number of old men and women who sang special songs and beat drums for the horsemen.
 The horsemen then rode their trained horses to the rhythm of the singers and drummers.
 From time to time the riders dismounted and danced about on foot beside their horses, shooting in the air and shouting to one another to be brave when the battle came.
 If anyone fell from his horse during the ceremony it was considered an omen of bad luck.